 Carmen Mauk is passionate about creating platforms that encourage radical community participation.
 She is the co-founder and former director of Burners Without Borders, a program of Burning Man Project that creates participatory models for international disaster relief and community initiatives.
 She is also the founder of Burning Man Information Radio, BRC's community radio station.
 Carmen holds a Masters degree in Transformative Leadership from the California Institute for Integral Studies where she became an enthusiastic student of the art of creating community collaborations that bring about positive change.

-A member of Burning Man Project's Philosophical Center, Caveat served as the Volunteer Coordinator for Media Mecca from 2008 - 2013, and the lead writer/researcher for Burning Man's education program from 2016 - 2018.
-Caveat is the author of the The Scene That Became Cities: what Burning Man philosophy can teach us about building better communities.
+Caveat is Burning Man's Philosopher Laureate.
+A founding member of its Philosophical Center, he is the author of The Scene That Became Cities: what Burning Man philosophy can teach us about building better communities, and Turn Your Life Into Art: lessons in Psychologic from the San Francisco Underground.
 He has also written several books which have nothing to do with Burning Man.
 He has finally got his email address caveat (at) burningman (dot) org working again.
 He tweets, occasionally, as @BenjaminWachs

 Chayna Girling is a photographer and blogger well-known for covering the San Francisco Bay Area underground.